 3. What price bracket do they consider a no-brainer price?

 Know your audience and their spending power.
 Your product should be cheap enough to be a no-brainer but high enough to not be completely disassociated from the rest of your offering.

-4. How much money can I invest up-front?
+4. How much money can I invest up-front in my digital marketing?

 You can sell any digital product that is valuable for your audience, it’s all about your ads and landing page design.
 So you need to base the type of products you pick on what you can afford.
 If all you can afford is a pdf.
 Go for an eBook.
 If you can afford a handful of videos, why not a mini-course.
 Pick the one you can afford and then build up from there.
 Digital products take time to tweak and adjust into profitable products so start with something you can afford.
 The goal is to stay in the game.
 Make sure you leave 80% of your budget to market and advertise your product.
 Do not be tempted to spend it all on a flash product.

 And indeed, once you’ve built a digital product that sells itself, your business will be better built to survive.
 You will have created a separate income stream that is also a marketing tool to help you boost the rest of your business.
 Win-Win!
 Additional income streams for your business will also work wonders for your profitability and peace of mind.

 Crisis times will determine which companies are bound to survive in the long term, the ones that have built resilience in their business model.